TheRaytracers/freecad-povray-render/doc/FAQ.md

 * **I want to contribute to the macro**
   Cool, a software is never finished :-)
-  Please read our [Developer Documentation](developer.md) and start coding!
+  Please read [How to Contribute](../CONTRIBUTING.md) and start coding!
   Or report a bug (see above), this is also contributing and not less important than coding!
 Without bug reporting the problem won't be solved and every user will have it!